semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 This section guides you through the Semgrep Pro Engine installation and helps you to scan your projects both in CLI and with the Semgrep Cloud Platform (SCP).

-### Installing Semgrep Pro Engine in CLI
+### Running Semgrep Pro Engine in CLI

 :::info Prerequisite
 - Local installation of Semgrep CLI.
-See [Getting started with Semgrep OSS Engine](/getting-started) to install Semgrep CLI.
+See [Getting started with Semgrep](/getting-started) to install Semgrep CLI.
-- [Team](https://semgrep.dev/pricing) tier or higher of Semgrep Code.
-If you want to try Semgrep Pro Engine, get in touch with us through our [contact page](https://semgrep.dev/contact-us).
 :::

-To install and run Semgrep Pro Engine in the CLI, follow these steps:
+To run Semgrep Pro Engine in the CLI:

-1. Log in to Semgrep Cloud Platform with the following command:
     ```sh
-    semgrep login
+    semgrep login && semgrep ci
     ```
-1. Follow the link that Semgrep CLI printed on the command line.
-1. To install Semgrep Pro Engine use the following command:
-    ```sh
-    semgrep install-semgrep-pro
-    ```
-1. Optional: To test Semgrep Pro Engine, use the following command in the root directory of the codebase to scan:
-    ```bash
-    semgrep --pro --config "p/default"
-    ```
-1. Optional: If you prefer not to send usage metrics to Semgrep, run the following command:
-    ```bash
-    semgrep --pro --config "p/default" --metrics off
-    ```
-    See [Semgrep Privacy Policy](/metrics) for details of what is being sent to Semgrep.

 :::note
 Let us know what you think about the results in the <a href="https://go.semgrep.dev/slack">Semgrep Community Slack</a>.